Code-Institute-Submissions/EdHarty-Golf_janResub/README.md

 ### Change Tee time Page
 - Displays all tee times in a list.
-- It show a tee time reference, status, date, time, player count.
-It will also contain a button to change tee time details and a cancel tee time button.
+- It shows a tee time reference, status, date, time, player count.
+It also contains a button to change the tee time details and a cancel tee time button.

 <img width="956" alt="2023-01-10 (33)" src="https://user-images.githubusercontent.com/88341568/211688087-ab20b6e4-a392-4c19-99fb-9b610a986b73.png">